-Our focus is the ecology of shallow subtidal ecosystem, and we work mostly on large habitat-forming seaweeds because of their ecological importance as foundation species in many communities.
+Our focus is the ecology of shallow subtidal ecosystems, and we work mostly on large habitat-forming seaweeds because of their ecological importance as foundation species in many communities.

 Our work is motivated by a fascination with science, the marine environment and its inhabitants, and the need to understand the general processes that drive the structure and functioning of ecosystems.